3D Scanning Services in West Virginia

 Reverse Engineering for West Virginia’s Energy and Industrial Sector

 West Virginia’s energy infrastructure — coal, natural gas, and increasingly advanced energy technology — runs on equipment that is decades old in many cases, sourced from manufacturers that may no longer exist, with spare parts that are no longer available at any price.
-Reverse engineering is often the only practical solution: scan the worn or damaged component, produce a verified CAD model, and fabricate a replacement to the original geometry.
+Reverse engineering services is often the only practical solution: scan the worn or damaged component, produce a verified CAD model, and fabricate a replacement to the original geometry.

 The same applies in the Kanawha Valley’s chemical and polymer manufacturing operations, where process equipment often predates modern CAD and replacement parts require starting from scratch.
 We’ve handled this kind of work across industrial sectors for four decades — there’s very little we haven’t seen.